24

 POLICY AND PROCEDURE:

-Larimer County is dedicated to administering compensation in a way that is fair and transparent, that provides equal pay for equal work, and that does not take into consideration race, ethnicity, religion, sex, gender, age, disability, sexual orientation, gender identity or expression, or other factors unrelated to work performance.
+I. GENERAL POLICY: The County's pay policy compensates employees based on the nature and level of work performed, and compliance with all applicable legal requirements.
+Compensation is administered in a way that is transparent, provides equal pay for equal work, and does not take into consideration race, ethnicity, religion, sex, gender, age, disability, sexual orientation, gender identity or expression, or other factors unrelated to performing the duties of the job.

-III.
+II.
 DETERMINING PAY

 A. Pay Ranges

-2. Step Pay Plan: Assigns a pay range for eligible employees in the Sheriff's Office with defined steps for progression (reference E).
+2. Step Pay Plan: Each job in the Step Pay Plan is assigned to a pay range with defined steps for progression (Reference 5).

 1. The Human Resources Director is authorized to make changes to the Pay Plan and the Step Pay Plan to address job classifications, external market, state and federal regulations, pay equity, and other adjustments.